How To Advertise Your Small Business in 2026: 10 Best Tips

 • Conversion rate and cost per conversion

-• Total return on advertising investment by advertising campaign or channel
+• Total return on advertising investment by ad campaign or channel

 If your small business doesn’t reach your projected advertising goals, you may need to reallocate budget from certain campaigns or channels that aren’t performing and increase investment in advertising tactics that drive stronger results.

-In addition to assessing your existing small business advertising strategy, continually monitor competitors’ marketing and advertising tactics, as well as any emerging trends, economic shifts, or advertising mediums relevant to your industry or target audience.
+In addition to assessing your existing small business advertising, continually monitor competitors’ marketing strategies and advertising tactics, economic shifts, advertising mediums relevant to your industry or target audience, and emerging trends — such as AI in small business marketing

 As a small business owner, advertising is likely only one of many priorities you’re focused on to grow your business.
 Consider enlisting the help of an outside expert to save time and resources while ensuring your strategy incorporates the latest proven advertising best practices.

-If you’re an advertising or marketing professional eager to help small businesses improve their advertising efforts, create an Upwork account to begin selling projects today.
+If you’re a skilled professional eager to help small businesses improve their advertising and marketing efforts, create an Upwork account to begin connecting with potential clients today.

 Heading